 Our facilities are beyond the eastern extremity of the M20, and most prone to disruption when impacts reach Dover and its surroundings (affecting the A20 continuation from the M20 and A2 as things "backup").

+By way of example our tearoom saw a drop in

 By way of example our tearoom saw a drop in expected income of circa 60% across the weekend of Friday 22nd - Sunday 24th July 2022.